Ibetz1/openai_minecraft/README.md

-# openai_minecraft
+# Openai Minecraft
-hooks openAIs chat gpt into minecraft
+hooks openAI' Chat GPT into minecraft

-# purpose
+# Purpose
-an example to showe how using HTTP requests, anything can be put into minecraft
+an example to show how using HTTP requests, anything can be put into minecraft.

+# In-game commands